bluegenes/2022-paper-protein-kmers/manuscript.md

 - Longer protein k-mers can be used for taxonomic classification and metagenome breakdown
 - maximum containment enables these things directly from DNA sequence
 -
+For many classification methods, an increase in sensitivity is accompanied by a concomitant decrease in specificity, yielding large number of false positives, often even on mock communities [@doi:10.3389/fmicb.2021.643682; @doi:10.1101/2022.01.31.478527].

 We expect sourmash protein k-mer analyses to be especially useful for species with few representatives in published databases.

+For many mapping-based AAI approaches, it is important to report both the percent identity of matched regions and the fraction of the genomes that were mapped.
+This prevents believing artificially high similarity values when only small fractions of the genomes overlap.
+In contrast, containment-based AAI by necessity considers all of the sequence of at least one of the two genomes, as the containment measure is the matched k-mers divided by the total k-mers in the query genome.
+Since containment is directional, when both proteomes are equally trusted (e.g. neither set of protein k-mers is being 6-frame translated from genome sequence), then the average containment considers the entire set of protein sequence from both proteomes.
+While the AAI value is based on this measure, it may be useful to also consider/report the percent containment of each proteome alongside the AAI value, as this describes the percent of each proteome that matched.

 <!---